zen-xu/ghostty/README.md

 ### Linting

 Ghostty's docs and resources (not including Zig code) are linted using [Prettier](https://prettier.io) with out-of-the-box settings.
 A Prettier CI check will fail builds with improper formatting.
-Therefore, if you are modifying anything Prettier will lint, you may want to install it locally and run this from the repo root
+Therefore, if you are modifying anything Prettier will lint, you may want to install it locally and run this from the repo root before you commit:

 ```
 npm install -g prettier
 prettier --write .
 ```

-before you commit.
 Or simply install one of the many Prettier extensions out there for your editor of choice.